w3c-webmob/netinfo-usecases/README.md

 ## Requirements
 In order to be able to replicate the functionality seen in native applications, the web platform needs to:

- * provide access to the connection type the system is using to receive data: namely cellular, WIFI, or none (e.g., airplane mode).
+ * provide access to the connection type the system is using to receive data: namely cellular, Wi-Fi, or none (e.g., airplane mode).
 This information needs to be available either immediately on page load or as close as possible to it.
 If the connection type changes, then the change needs to be reflected in the API in a way that script can access the updated information.

  * provide a means for scripts to be notified if the connection type changes.
 This is to allow developers to make dynamic changes to the DOM and/or inform the user that network connection type has changed.